daksh1439/Book-Recommendation-Site/README.md

 # Group Website Project

 This is a group project for our SCM course.
 We are building a responsive website called BOOK NOOK which is a book recommendation website.
+This project focuses on designing a simple and user-friendly Book Recommendation System using HTML CSS and JS.
+The primary objective is to provide users with a curated list of books based on various categories such as genre, author, or popularity.

 ## Setup Instructions
 1. Clone this repository.